richafnu/Viva/Viva/engage/configure-your-viva-engage-network/viva-engage-and-office-365.md

 - **Viva Engage-Microsoft 365 groups integration not available:** As announced in the Viva Engage blog, we're working on integrating Viva Engage groups with Microsoft 365 groups infrastructure.
 This feature isn't available to customers in the one tenant: many network configurations.
 Organizational boundaries between Microsoft 365 and Viva Engage can also cause this problem.
 Here's an example.

-- Group membership management: A company integrates the Viva Engage groups with the Microsoft 365 groups infrastructure.
+- **Group membership management**: A company integrates the Viva Engage groups with the Microsoft 365 groups infrastructure.
 A group is created in the `contoso.com` network that contains only users who can be part of the `contoso.com` network.
 When this integrated group is managed in Microsoft 365, a user with the `fabrikam.com` domain can be added to the group.
 Now this `fabrikam.com` user can't be added to the group in Viva Engage.

 Here's a list of key capabilities (related to managing Viva Engage in Microsoft 365) that you can use in this configuration.